• Skip to Content

 Internships prepare you for future success

-Our internships provide more than course credit, they teach practical skills you need for professional development and open doors to a variety of career options.
+CJUS-X477 provides more than course credit, the class gives you the opportunity to learn practical skills for professional development and open doors to a variety of career options.
+Speak with your advisors to learn more about the internship opportunities.

 Explore internship opportunities